Consteel/manual/docs/manual/9_0_standard-design/9_1_steel-design.md

 #### Results

-The results of the performed checks are demonstrated with graphical visualization and result tables (for the general functionality of tables used in _ConSteel_ see section 1.4 General functions for tables).
+The results of the performed checks are demonstrated with graphical visualization and result tables (for the general functionality of tables used in _Consteel_ see section 1.4 General functions for tables).

 The shown results can be changed in the drop down menu.